Treatment and Testing for Hepatitis B

 How long should treatment last?

-All patients with chronic HBV once commenced on Anti-Viral treatment will need it lifelong, unless otherwise advised and further assessed under a Specialist.
+All patients with chronic HBV once commenced on Anti-Viral treatment until HBsAg negative (often life-long), unless otherwise advised and further assessed under a Specialist.

-Chronic HBV patients also need regular lifelong monitoring for any possible hepatocellular carcinoma and/or progression to cirrhosis.
+Chronic HBV patients may need regular lifelong monitoring for any possible hepatocellular carcinoma and/or progression to cirrhosis despite losing HBsAg.

 Seroconversion of hepatitis B surface antigen